nadeemlab/SPT/notes/modularization_plan.md

 4. [DONE] Do a first pass at resolving references to old file locations; tests, makefile, dockerfiles, setup.
 5. [DONE] Write new entrypoint script "spt".
 6. [DONE] Change invocations of the script files to reflect new entry point.
-7. Implement extras feature for submodules.
+7. [DONE] Implement extras feature for submodules.
 8. Create bash completion spec and method of installation of it triggered by normal pip installation.
 Should be a single entry point with subsequent subpackage specifiers.
 At least one source just suggests adding to setup.py:setup(): data_files=[
         ('/etc/bash_completion.d', ['extras/exampleprogram.completion']),